XOOMAR

 If confirmed, direct Iranian fire on commercial shipping would mark a serious escalation in maritime tensions.
 Commercial vessels are not symbolic targets.
 They are the plumbing of energy trade.

-For readers tracking how Tehran has framed pressure and retaliation in recent weeks, our earlier coverage of Tehran Turns Khamenei Funeral Into Revenge Warning gives useful context for the political temperature around Iran’s military posture.
+For readers tracking how Tehran has framed pressure and retaliation in recent weeks, our coverage of Iran’s MoU breach accusation and Tehran Turns Khamenei Funeral Into Revenge Warning gives useful context for the political temperature around Iran’s military posture.

 Strait of Hormuz missile fire threatens oil flows, tanker routes, and war-risk premiums